The two wounds in the Hands,

 You are not required to call or write to the sisters ahead of time to go to Kolkata to volunteer.
 Simply “show up” for Orientation and Registration:

 Many people have found volunteering to be the experience of a lifetime.
 Volunteers are welcome to help the sisters in their service to the poorest of the poor for a week, a month, or longer.
-For those wishing to volunteer in Calcutta, please write directly to Sister in-charge of volunteers, who is presently in charge of the volunteers at our Motherhouse:
+For those wishing to volunteer in Calcutta, please write directly to Sister in-charge of volunteers:

 Missionaries of Charity

-For those wishing to volunteer elsewhere.
-Please contact directly the regional house for the Country , where you plan to go NO E-MAIL AVAILABLE .
-View list of regional house of the Missionaries of Charity with the respective country in each Region: Europe, Africa, Asia, Oceania, The Americas
+For those wishing to volunteer elsewhere, please contact the regional house for the country where you plan to volunteer (Sorry, no e-mail available).
+View the list of regional houses of the Missionaries of Charity with the respective country in each Region: Europe, Africa, Asia, Oceania, The Americas